kdnguyenx/rambo-bot/README.md

 $ cd rambo-bot
 ```

-You need to add these following values to `.env` file (recommended) or you can use `config.json` as an alternative
+You need to add these following values to `.env` file (recommended)
 ```
 TOKEN=[your_bot_token]
 APP_ID=[your_bot_application_id]